Model Order Selection with Variational Autoencoding: Model Order Selection Techniques

-An intuitive adaption to the circulant parameterization to cope with this problem it to use an oversampled DFT matrix $\tilde{\mf}\in\mathbb{C}^{KN\times N}$.
-Such a matrix contains a more granular grid of directions, which allows to put more energy in fewer eigenvalues.
-The drawback is that the right-inverse of $\tilde{\mf}$ does not exist, only the left-inverse, which is $\tilde{\mf}\herm$.
-This results in higher computational complexity during the training phase because the inverse of the conditional covariance matrix
+One possible adaption to the circulant parameterization to cope with this problem is to use an oversampled \ac{dft} matrix $\tilde{\mf}\in\mathbb{C}^{KN\times N}$ with an oversampling factor $K\in\mathbb{N}_+$.
+Such a matrix contains a finer grid of directions in the signal space, which allows us to put more energy into fewer eigenvalues.
+The drawback is that the right-inverse of $\tilde{\mf}$ does not exist.
+Only the left-inverse exists, which is $\tilde{\mf}\herm$.
+The non-existence of the right-inverse results in higher computational complexity during the training phase because the inverse of the conditional covariance matrix

-must be computed for every $\vy$.
-However, this is ultimately acceptable as all additional effort happens during the training phase and can be done offline in advance.
-So, since the IC rules are not directly applicable, the question arises: how can we determine the MO with the described VAE that is trained on unlabeled data originating from the system model in~\eqref{eq:system}?
+with $\vc_{\vy|\vz},\vc \in \mathbb{R}_+^{KN}$, must be computed for every $\vy$.
+Note that $\vc$ is the output of the decoder.
+However, this is acceptable as all additional effort happens during the training phase and can be done offline and in advance.
+So, since the \ac{ic} rules are not directly applicable, the question arises: how can we determine the \ac{mo} with the described \ac{vae} that we train on unlabeled data originating from the system model in~\eqref{eq:system}?

-Since the eigenvalues of~\eqref{eq:cov-dec} are defined by the vector $\vc_{\vy|\vz}$, which determines the weighting in the DFT basis, it should also be possible to determine the MO based on it.
-However, since the DFT matrix $\tilde{\mf}$ is oversampled it is not possible to say that, e.g., $n$ dominant values in $\vc_{\vy|\vz}$ allow to infer a MO of $n$.
-Instead, the distribution of energy over $\vc_{\vy|\vz}$ is in fact uniquely tied to the MO.
-We should therefore interpret $\vc_{\vy|\vz}$ as a feature vector.
+Since the eigenvalues of $\tilde{\mf}\herm\diag(\vc)\tilde{\mf}$ are representative for the \ac{mo} and defined by the vector $\vc$, which determines the weighting of the rows in $\tilde\mf$, it should be possible to determine the \ac{mo} based on $\vc$.
+However, since $\tilde{\mf}$ is an oversampled \ac{dft} matrix, it is still not possible to say that, e.g., $m$ dominant values in $\vc$ allow to infer an \ac{mo} of $m$.
+Instead, the energy distribution over $\vc$ is tied to the \ac{mo}.
+We should therefore interpret $\vc$ as a feature vector.
 Normalizing the vector by its sum yields a non-negative vector that sums to one.
-A criterion to separate these vectors based on their MO is needed.
-The entropy is a suitable candidate for this as it measures how evenly the energies are distributed over the values in $\vc_{\vy|\vz}$.
-If the total energy is distributed over many values of $\vc_{\vy|\vz}$, which highlights a larger MO, the entropy is large.
-If almost all energy is concentrated on one value (low MO), the entropy is small.
+However, a criterion to separate the normalized vectors based on their \ac{mo} is needed.
+The entropy is a suitable candidate for this task as it measures how evenly the energy is distributed over the values in $\vc$.
+The entropy is high if the total energy is distributed over many values of $\vc$, which is a sign of a high \ac{mo}.
+In contrast, the entropy is small if almost all the energy concentrates on one value, indicating a low \ac{mo}.

+In our experiments, it was better to learn a covariance matrix at the decoder for every snapshot separately and then average the $\vc$ after the training than to learn $\vc$ for all snapshots jointly.
+More precisely, let the vector $\vc(t)$ be obtained at the VAE decoder for the encoder input $\vy(t)$.
+In the next step, the quantities